 So, I started thinking about what Vanilla skates I would like to try, and I started searching online for roller skate reviews.
 I was quickly disappointed because there just are not that many high quality skate reviews online.
 Sure, there are a few YouTube videos, forum posts and even a couple of reviews, but really the information is sparse and not very detailed.
 Not the kind of detail that I’m looking for when I want to make a purchase on something that costs over $150.

 I’ve long loved Vanilla’s style, and while I’m nowhere close to being a professional jam skater anytime soon (not even an amateur one at that), I do think I know what makes a great skate after 30+ years of skating.
-My daughters (Lily – 13 and Violet – 11) will be helping me with this challenge as they have been riding along on Vanilla skates for years now – Lily is a Vanilla Junior fan and Violet is a Vanilla Carbon inline speed skate fan.
-So, for 2015, their dad has decided to jump in and take ALL of the Vanilla skates my fat foot can fit in for a spin and share the results with you!
+My daughters (Lily – 13 and Violet – 11) will be helping me with this challenge as they have been riding along on Vanilla skates for years now – Lily is a Vanilla Junior fan and Violet is a Vanilla Carbon inline skates and rollerblades fan.
+So, for 2015, their dad has decided to jump in and take ALL of the Vanilla jam skates my fat foot can fit in for a spin and share the results with you!

 The Vanilla Skates Challenge